MitchCC-design/ec2-portfolio/README.md

 4. Launch the instance and wait for the initialization process to complete.
 5. Retrieve the Public IP Address of the EC2 instance from the AWS console and access the portfolio website via a web browser.

-Deploy via AWS CLI
+Deploy via AWS CLI & Terraform

-To deploy the EC2 instance using the AWS CLI, use the following command (update with the appropriate values):
+Using the AWS CLI, use the following command (update with the appropriate values):

 ```bash
 aws ec2 run-instances \